indukurirama/Movie_trailers/README.md

 ## Description

-movie trailor app, we can watch trailors on clicking the images
+This project 'Movie Trailer' contains of set of my favourite movie posters.When clicking on the any poster opens the trailer in youtube in the modal box.

 ## stack Used